urodriguez/uci/README.md

 * move BusinessValidators logic to Aggregates on it contructors + add DuplicateValidators
 * use Docker - SqlServer
 * unit test - Application Layer
+* test coverage integration on Dev using VS